tabeshhoseini/film-recommendation-system/README.md

 A simple movie recommendation system built with **Python** and **Pandas** using a user-based collaborative filtering approach.

+## Letterboxd dataset

+the dataset used in this project is from letterboxd.

 ## Overview

 This project recommends movies to a target user by finding other users with similar movie preferences.
 Similarity is calculated using the **Pearson Correlation Coefficient**, and recommendations are generated from highly rated movies of the most similar users.